qmlbook/qmlbook/docs/meetqt/meetqt.rst

     For example, if a ``width`` property is changed, you can observe it with ``onWidthChanged: print(width)``.

 The wheel will now rotate whenever the user clicks, but the rotation takes place in one jump, rather than a fluid movement over time.
 We can achieve smooth movement using animation.
 An animation defines how a property change occurs over a period of time.
-To enable this, we use an animation property called behavior.
+To enable this, we use the ``Animation`` type's property called ``Behavior``.
 The ``Behavior`` specifies an animation for a defined property for every change applied to that property.
 In other words, whenever the property changes, the animation is run.
 This is only one of many ways of doing animation in QML.

 .. code-block:: qml